Flood Plain Program Information

 - After October 1, 2013, all new policies must be rated with an Elevation Certificate.

 In 2014, the Grimm Waters “Homeowner Flood Insurance Affordability Act” was passed.
 It delays some of the increases in flood insurance premiums, but add fees and surcharges.
-For a more complete description of the changes, click here.
+See a more complete description of these changes.

 Some owners may be able to substantially reduce their flood insurance premiums by retrofitting to reduce potential flood damages.
-FEMA’s “Homeowner’s Guide to Retrofitting” can be downloaded here.
-FEMA’s detailed Retrofitting Guidance (Engineering Principles and Practices) can be downloaded here.
+For more information see FEMA’s “Homeowner’s Guide to Retrofitting” and FEMA’s detailed Retrofitting Guidance (Engineering Principles and Practices).

-FEMA issued the current version of the Elevation Certification in November 2012 (expires June 31, 2015).
-For a copy of the new Elevation Certificate with instructions, press here.
+FEMA issued the current version of the Elevation Certification with instructions in November 2012 (expires June 31, 2015).

 Willow Lawn LOMR

 On April 7, 2014, a FEMA Letter of Map Revision (LOMR) will become effective for the section of Jordan’s Branch from Wythe Street to Markel Road (along Willow Lawn Drive).
-The LOMR basically eliminates surface flow from the 100-year floodplain (Full LOMR Here).
+The LOMR basically eliminates surface flow from the 100-year floodplain.

 This LOMR changes the floodplain and flood insurance requirements for parcels on Willow Lawn Drive and some adjacent parcels on Cutshall Place, Markel Road, Monument Avenue, West Grace Street and Wythe Ave.